stronnag/IORCalc/docs/README.md

 ![plot03](assets/iorcalcp03.png)

-Note the red, dashed line between OMD and BWL, to indicate these are from different sections of the yacht which may be separated by a metre or more.
+Note the red, dashed line between `OMD` and `BWL`, to indicate these are from different sections of the yacht which may be separated by a metre or more.
 Only straight lines are used between points.

 ### Viewing the Certificate